Estimating the Decoding Failure Rate of Binary Regular Codes Using Iterative Decoding: Preliminaries

-Algorithm~\ref{algo:bitflipping} attempts to find the value of $e$ by iteratively refining a binary vector $\bar{e}$ containing the current best estimate for $e$.
-After each iteration, the algorithm updates the value of the syndrome to be used for the next iteration so that the equality $H(\bar{e}\oplus e)^{\mathtt{T}}=s$ holds, terminating either as soon as the syndrome has a null value, or after a predetermined maximum number of iterations is reached.
-We note that, while $s=0_{r \times 1}$ does not necessarily imply that $\bar{e}=e$, it is commonplace to employ a test on the nullity of the syndrome to determine if a correct decoding action took place (lines $12$--$15$ of Algorithm~\ref{algo:bitflipping}), as working in a error density regime where this is not achieved with certainty leads to a poor error correction performance~\cite{DBLP:conf/isit/Tillich18}.
-From now on, we will denote the vector $\bar{e}\oplus e$ as the vector of discrepancies between the estimate (unknown to the decoder) value of the error $e$ and the (known to the decoder) value of its estimate $\bar{e}$
+Algorithm~\ref{algo:bitflipping} attempts to find the value of $\vectmat{e}$ by iteratively refining a binary vector $\bar{\vectmat{e}}$ containing the current best estimate for $\vectmat{e}$.
+After each iteration, the algorithm updates the value of the syndrome to be used for the next iteration so that the equality $\vectmat{H}(\bar{\vectmat{e}}\oplus \vectmat{e})^{\mathtt{T}}=\vectmat{s}$ holds, terminating either as soon as the syndrome has a null value, or after a predetermined maximum number of iterations is reached.
+We note that, while $\vectmat{s}=0_{r \times 1}$ does not necessarily imply that $\bar{\vectmat{e}}=\vectmat{e}$, it is commonplace to employ a test on the nullity of the syndrome to determine if a correct decoding action took place (lines $12$--$15$ of Algorithm~\ref{algo:bitflipping}), as working in a error density regime where this is not achieved with certainty leads to a poor error correction performance~\cite{DBLP:conf/isit/Tillich18}.
+From now on, we will denote the vector $\bar{\vectmat{e}}\oplus \vectmat{e}$ as the vector of discrepancies between the value of the error $\vectmat{e}$ (unknown to the decoder) and the value of its estimate $\bar{\vectmat{e}}$ (known to the decoder).
+We will indicate the asserted bits in $\vectmat{e}$ (i.e., the bit positions $j$ where $e_j = 1$) as {\em incorrect}, while the asserted bits in $\bar{\vectmat{e}}\oplus \vectmat{e}$ (i.e., the bit positions $j$ where $\bar{e}_j \neq e_j $) will be denoted as {\em discrepancies} or {\em incorrectly guessed} bits.